ernohanninen/SIMPLIcity/README.md

 You should now find the app from browser by typing: http://localhost:3000/

-The web-page contains instruction how to fill the input fields.
+The web page contains instructions on how to fill in the input fields.
 To test the app with the testing data, provided in ~/SIMPLIcity/Data folder, follow the instructions below.
-Additional information of the input fields can be found from [nextflow configuration file](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#nextflow-configuration-file), [SIMPLIcity metadata files](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#simplicity-metadata-files) and  [SIMPLIcity tips and limitations](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#simplicity-tips-and-limitations)
+Additional information on the input fields can be found from[nextflow configuration file](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#nextflow-configuration-file), [SIMPLIcity metadata files](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#simplicity-metadata-files) and  [SIMPLIcity tips and limitations](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#simplicity-tips-and-limitations)

 1. Submit the samples, note markers among samples needs to match: